 In addition to academic excellence, Wright State University Boonshoft School of Medicine seeks to admit students with a demonstrated history of dedication to human concerns.
 This dedication is evidenced by longitudinal involvement in people-related helping activities.
 Medical school provides many opportunities for students to learn and work in partnership with the broader community.
 One of those opportunities is through the Service Learning Program.
-During the first two years of medical school, called Biennium 1 (B1), students complete one of the three required B1 electives as part of the seervice learning requirement.

 The medical school encourages its students to continue their involvement in community service activities as often as their schedules will allow.
 Many student organizations conduct service projects.
 Some of the frequent service learning and student-initiated programs and events are listed below.

 Student to Student